New York Institute of Technology: NYIT Computer Graphics Lab

-In 1974, New York Institute of Technology Computer Graphics Lab was established and attracted the likes of: Pixar Animation Studios president Edwin Catmull and co-founder Alvy Ray Smith; Walt Disney Feature Animation Chief Scientist Lance Williams; DreamWorks animator Hank Grebe; and Netscape and Silicon Graphics founder James H. Clark.
+In 1974, the New York Institute of Technology Computer Graphics Lab was established and attracted the likes of: Pixar Animation Studios president Edwin Catmull and co-founder Alvy Ray Smith; Walt Disney Feature Animation Chief Scientist Lance Williams; DreamWorks animator Hank Grebe; and Netscape and Silicon Graphics founder James H. Clark.
 Researchers at the New York Institute of Technology Computer Graphics Lab created the tools that made entirely 3D CGI films possible.
 NYIT CG Lab was regarded as the top computer animation research and development group in the world during the late 70s and early 80s.

 Clean Air Road Rally

 In 1995, the NYIT School of Engineering took first place in the U.S. Department of Energy's Clean Air Road Rally.
 The student engineering team spent three years designing and building the high-performance hybrid electric car that beat 43 other vehicles.
 In 1998, NYIT opened its first international program in China.
 In 1999, Bill Gates spoke at NYIT and received NYIT's Presidential Medal.
 In 2002, NYIT installed the fastest broadband network on the East Coast.